withastro/docs/src/pages/en/guides/data-fetching.md

 i18nReady: true
 ---

-`.astro` files can fetch data from your local files, or remote data at build time to help generate your pages.
+`.astro` files can fetch local and remote data at build time to help generate your pages.

 ## Fetch data from your local files